Altinn/altinn-studio-docs/content/community/changelog/app-frontend/stricter-schema/_index.en.md

 ## A component warns about an unsupported property in textResourceBindings
 The **textResourceBindings** property now only supports a certain set of properties, and text resource bindings that are not implemented/handles anywhere in the app frontend will cause a validation error.
 The supported properties for each component type should now be listed in suggestions by Visual Studio Code.
-A common issue is setting the **title** property on an **AddressComponent**.
-The Address component does not currently support any text resource bindings.

 ## A component warns about dataModelBindings
 Binding a component to the data model only makes sense for form components that can store data.
 The entire property